Search

 3.4 Evidence to justify the approach to Problem-Solving

-All the organisations face different types of problems that are related to employees and resources and it is very important for the companies to use appropriate approaches so that all of them can be resolved appropriately.
-As Tesco have faced various problems due to lack effective communication with employees.
-They have took the organisation to the court and Tesco has faced problems.
-Effective approach of direct interaction with staff members have been used by the managers in order to resolve all the problems.
-The organisation have overcome the issues appropriately with the help of effective approach of problem solving.
-If an organisation is also facing any issues than it can use the same method which has been used by Tesco to resolve the problems (Neumann and Zimmermann, 2012).
+All organisations face different types of problems that are related to employees and resources and it is very important for the companies to use appropriate approaches so that all of them can be resolved appropriately.
+Tesco has faced various problems due to a lack of effective communication with employees.
+They have taken the organisation to court and Tesco has faced problems.
+An effective approach of direct interaction with staff members has been used by the managers in order to resolve all the problems.
+The organisation have overcome the issues appropriately with the help of an effective approach to problem-solving.
+If an organisation is also facing any issues then it can use the same method which has been used by Tesco to resolve the problems (Neumann and Zimmermann, 2012).

 3.5 A plan and success criteria that are appropriate to the nature and scale of a problem

-If a company is willing to resolve all the problems than it is very important to formulate an appropriate plan so that all of them can be resolved.
+If a company is willing to resolve all the problems then it is very important to formulate an appropriate plan so that all of them can be resolved.

 Identification of Problem: First of all the managers of an organisation have to identify the problem.
 It will help to determine the causes of the issues.

-Formulation of Strategies: Appropriate strategies needs to be formulated by the managers so that all of them can be resolved.
+Formulation of Strategies: Appropriate strategies need to be formulated by the managers so that all of them can be resolved.

-Implementation of Strategies: In this step the formulated strategies needs to be implemented by the managers as it can help to overcome all of them.
+Implementation of Strategies: In this step, the formulated strategies need to be implemented by the managers as it can help to overcome all of them.

-Measuring Success: When the strategies are implemented than the managers have to measure success of the plan and also analyse that all the problems have been resolved or not.
+Measuring Success: When the strategies are implemented the managers have to measure the success of the plan and also analyse whether all the problems have been resolved or not.

 3.6 Obtain Approval to Implement a Solution to a Problem

-While managers are planning to implement a solution than it is very important for them to take approval form the top management of the organisation.
-The managers have to communicate with them about the solutions and then take their approval so that all the problems can be dealt appropriately.
-If managers are not taking approval from the top management than it will affect the efficiency of the solution because higher authority have more experience and they can find errors in the solution.
+While managers are planning to implement a solution it is very important for them to get approval form the top management of the organisation.
+The managers have to communicate with them about the solutions and then get their approval so that all the problems can be dealt with appropriately.
+If managers are not getting approval from the top management then it will affect the efficiency of the solution because higher authority has more experience and they can find errors in the solution.

 3.7 Action to Resolve or Mitigate a Problem

-Managers of an organisation are responsible to take action so that all the business problems can be resolved.
-If managers have taken action than it will also reduce the possibility of the problem.
-The main action which is required to be taken is identifying the cause and than find appropriate solution for the same.
-Effective solutions can reduce the possibility of issues and if managers are interacting appropriately with employees than it will also help to mitigate the problems that can take place and affect overall performance of a company.
-Managers of the organisations can try to interact with employees to determine their problem so that conflicts can be resolved.
+Managers of an organisation are responsible for taking action so that all the business problems can be resolved.
+If managers have taken action then it will also reduce the possibility of the problem.
+The main action which is required to be taken is identifying the cause and then finding the appropriate solution for the same.
+Effective solutions can reduce the possibility of issues and if managers are interacting appropriately with employees then it will also help to mitigate the problems that can take place and affect the overall performance of a company.
+Managers of organisations can try to interact with employees to determine their problems so that conflicts can be resolved.
 To deal with the issue of insufficient resources can be dealt with the help of appropriate planning in advance.

-3.8 Evaluation of the degree of success and scale of implications of a solved problems
+3.8 Evaluation of the degree of success and scale of implications of solved problems

-If managers of a company are able to use appropriate problem solving approach than it can help to successfully resolve the problem.
+If managers of a company are able to use appropriate problem-solving approaches then it can help to successfully resolve the problem.
 The issues that can take place and negatively affect organisational performance and productivity.
 A specific plan is being implemented by a company which will result properly and also help to resolve all the issues appropriately.

 4.1 Identify the nature, scope and scale of possible contributions to continuous improvement activities

-Continuous improvements activities can be creative and persistence and it has tremendous scope for the growth of organisation.
-It can help to maximize the efficiency and productivity in the business.
-An organisation can learn form the past activities and events and learn from it.
-It is the need of organisation because environment is dynamic and it is changing very frequently so continuous learning and improvement is the need of today's business environment.
-It help the company to achieve its targets on time and leads towards success.
-If a company is involve in manufacturing process of shirts than it can use just in time method so than it manufacturing process can be improve and effective (Ismail, 2013).
+Continuous improvement activities can be creative and persistent and it has tremendous scope for the growth of the organisation.
+It can help to maximize the efficiency and productivity of the business.
+An organisation can learn form past activities and events and learn from it.
+It is the need of organisation because the environment is dynamic and it is changing very frequently so continuous learning and improvement is the need of today's business environment.
+It helps the company to achieve its targets on time and leads towards success.
+If a company is involved in the manufacturing process of shirts then it can use just in just-in-time method so that its manufacturing process can be improved and effective (Ismail, 2013).

 4. 2 Measure changes achieved against baseline data

-Baseline data is associated with the required information and data which is needed by an organisation to take effective decision for the benefit of company.
-It involves sales data, purchase data etc. It is essential to know the the past year sales and purchase information so that organisation can plan for the future activities and take necessary decisions.
-For example, if a company has to deliver the food items to its consumers and it prepare the food items daily as per the needs of consumers if suddenly some consumers cancel the order than baseline change and it influence the performance of company.
-As a result it have to prepare food as per the order of consumers.
+Baseline data is associated with the required information and data which is needed by an organisation to make effective decisions for the benefit of the company.
+It involves sales data, purchase data etc. It is essential to know the past year's sales and purchase information so that the organisation can plan for future activities and make necessary decisions.
+For example, if a company has to deliver food items to its consumers and prepare the food items daily as per the needs of consumers if suddenly some consumers cancel the order then the baseline changes and it influences the performance of the company.
+As a result, it has to prepare food as per the order of consumers.

 4. 3 Calculate performance measures relating to cost, quality and data

-Performance of an organisation can be affected if cost has changed because if product cost will increase than its affects the profits of organisation because consumers are price sensitive and they does not want to buy the product at higher price.
-If organisation want to provide the quality products than it have to increase the cost because quality products does not sold by the organisation at same price which it was selling previously at the same product at lower price.
-Delivery system can be affected when demand and supply has changed.
-If demand is more than company have to improve its delivery system and deliver the fast.
-So it can be said that cost, quality and delivery can influence the performance.
+The performance of an organisation can be affected if the cost has changed because if a product cost increases then it affects the profits of the organisation because consumers are price sensitive and they do not want to buy the product at a higher price.
+If an organisation want to provide quality products then it has to increase the cost because quality products are not sold by the organisation at the same price which it was selling previously at the same product at a lower price.
+The delivery system can be affected when demand and supply have changed.
+If demand is more than company have to improve its delivery system and deliver fast.
+So it can be said that cost, quality and delivery can influence performance.

-4 .4 Justify the case for adopting improvements identify with evidence
+4 .4 Justify the case for adopting improvements and identify with evidence

-It is necessary for the organisation to make improvements so that efficiency can be enhanced wjich leads to maximize the productivity.
-For example, if an organisation is dealing in textile business and it is using old machines to manufacture the t- shirts and through it productivity and efficiency does not getting as per the desire of organisation.
-If it use new latest machine to manufacture the t- shirts than its efficiency and productivity can be maximize.
-As a result company can generate more revenue through it.
-So improvements are essential as per the the environment and need.
+It is necessary for the organisation to make improvements so that efficiency can be enhanced wjich leads to maximize productivity.
+For example, if an organisation is dealing in the textile business and it is using old machines to manufacture the t-shirts and through it productivity and efficiency do not get as per the desire of the organisation.
+If it uses a new latest machine to manufacture the t-shirts than its efficiency and productivity can be maximised.
+As a result, the company can generate more revenue through it.
+So improvements are essential as per the environment and need.

-4. 5 Develop standard operating procedures and resources plans that are capable of implementing agreed changed
+4. 5 Develop standard operating procedures and resource plans that are capable of implementing agreed-changed

-It is essential for the organisation to implement the effective procedures to accomplish a work.
-For example, if organisation is not able to produce the quality products through which is sells is going to be decrease.
+It is essential for the organisation to implement effective procedures to accomplish work.
+For example, if the organisation is not able to produce quality products sales are going to decrease.
 To solve this problem it can implement effective steps which are as follows: To check the quality of raw material so that output can be better.
-Task can be segregated as per the skills of persons and control the performance of the employees and continuous monitored the activities of workers so that organisation is able to produce quality products (Hakansson, 2015).
+A task can be segregated according to the skills of persons who control the performance of the employees and continuously monitor the activities of workers so that the organisation is able to produce quality products (Hakansson, 2015).

 Conclusion

-From the above project report it has been concluded that if an organisation is facing problems while operating business than it is very important to take immediate actions so that it cannot harm the company.
+From the above project report, it has been concluded that if an organisation is facing problems while operating business then it is very important to take immediate actions so that it cannot harm the company.
 If managers of the company are not able to deal with the problems than it can result negatively for the company and will also affect the overall performance of the organisation.
-The managers have to find solutions and than take approval from the top managers so that they can analyse the appropriateness of the solutions.
+The managers have to find solutions and then get approval from the top managers so that they can analyse the appropriateness of the solutions.

 References